 If you take one piece of knowledge from this article, it should be this: CBD products are only as good as the company that sells them.

 Yes, we said it.
 There’s a lot of junk out there.
 So when you’re ready to try CBD for the first time, keep this key piece of advice in mind: Check for the Certificate of Analysis!

 New Coastal believes you deserve better.
-We have invested in third party lab testing.
-We have made our third party COAs available so you can review exactly what you’re getting with each product.
-The COAs will also clue you in to critical information such as the presence (if any) of pesticides, toxins, residual solvents and more.
+We have invested in third-party lab testing.
+We have made our third-party COAs available so that you can review exactly what you’re getting with each product.
+The COAs will also clue you into critical information such as the presence (if any) of pesticides, toxins, residual solvents and more.

 In our humble opinion, COAs are not optional for any honest CBD company that respects its customers.

-For more on what COAs tell you and how to read them, see our article on the subject here [insert link to COA article].
+For more on what COAs tell you and how to read them, see our article on the subject here.

 And there you have it: These are the most important facts and factors to consider when you’re thinking about trying CBD for the first time.
 What product are you most interested in trying first?